Scope

 For each component, I built out all possible states and combined them as variants in Figma.

 Designers could simply search by name in the Assets panel, drag the component into their canvas, and toggle settings in the right panel for quick customization.
+To ensure adoption, I also ran Figma onboarding sessions and recorded step-by-step video tutorials, so team members could confidently use and contribute to the design system.

 Here's how the component settings worked in practice with pre-defined variants and flexible toggles, allowing designers to move from wireframe to high-fidelity mockups in minutes.